 SECTION II.
-WHY SHOULD YOU SCALE THIS PROGRAM?
-(20 PERCENT) A Successful Application Will Have a thoughtful and logical explanation for why you are scaling this program.
-Have a clearly-defined problem and root cause that you identified using numerous data points, including qualitative and quantitative data and direct feedback from the target population; Include strong qualitative and quantitative evidence that the program you are scaling has successfully addressed a similar problem and root cause and is highly likely to yield similar outcomes when scaled.
+IS IT REALLY INNOVATIVE?
+(25 PERCENT) A Successful Application Will Demonstrate that: You identified a clearly-defined problem and root cause using numerous data points, including qualitative and quantitative data and direct feedback from the target population; Your program will: Directly target the root cause of the problem you identified; Purposely disrupt existing structures and systems (Level 4 Innovation); and Has strong potential to permanently transform education.
 Tips for Success Successful Innovation Fund programs target the root cause of a problem, not the problem itself.
 For example, if your program is serving third grade students that are not reading on grade level by elevating the quality of language and literacy instruction in your building - are you 100% certain that the quality of literacy instruction is the main reason your students are not reading on grade level?
 What other factors might be causing low reading achievement?
 Are there other school or community factors contributing to this problem?
 How do you know?
 Successful applicants will demonstrate that they have conducted extensive research - including collecting qualitative and quantitative data and talking with the target population - to identify the root cause of their problem.
-If you are scaling another organization's program or an organization is scaling your program, carefully consider whether the program will yield similar positive outcomes when scaled.
-For example, if the program you are scaling has successfully reduced the dropout rate by providing flexible learning options for students, are you 100% certain that providing flexible learning options will benefit your students in the same way?
-Is the root cause of your district's dropout rate the same as the other district's?
-Does your district have the necessary structures and systems to implement the program with fidelity?
-How do you know?
-Remember, just because a program has benefited students, teachers, or leaders elsewhere does not necessarily mean it is the best fit for your school or district and the problems you are facing.

-SECTION III.
-IS IT REALLY INNOVATIVE?
-(15 PERCENT) A Successful Application Will Demonstrate that your program will: o Purposely disrupt existing structures and systems (Level 4 Innovation); and Has strong potential to permanently transform education.
-Tips for Success Your innovation needs to be purposeful, not innovation for innovation's sake.
+Your innovation needs to be purposeful, not innovation for innovation's sake.
 While it may sound "innovative" to create a high-tech learning space or have a one to one ratio of students to 3D printers, ask yourself: "Does my target population really need this?
 Will implementing this program really address the root cause I identified?"
 If your answers to these questions are "no," then your program lacks purpose.
-Innovation does not need to be flashy, it needs to be smart.
-Please be sure to review and internalize the Levels of Innovation Chart on page two of this document.
+Innovation does not need to be flashy, it needs to be smart. • Please be sure to review and internalize the Levels of Innovation Chart on page two of this document.
 If you want to see examples of Level 4 Innovations, visit XQ: The Super School Project.

-SECTION IV.
+SECTION III.
 WHAT'S YOUR PLAN?
 (15 PERCENT) A Successful Application Will Include a comprehensive scope of work that encompasses all critical grant milestones and is highly likely to lead to successful program implementation; and Has a thoughtfully-selected and highly-qualified team that is strongly committed to implementing the program per the scope of work.
-Tips for Success Your idea for an innovative program may be fabulous, but if you do not have a detailed and realistic implementation plan, then you are not ready to apply for an scaling grant.
+Tips for Success Your idea for an innovative program may be fabulous, but if you do not have a detailed and realistic implementation plan, then you are not ready to apply for an implementation grant.
 Your scope of work should include enough detail that if another school or district received it, they could implement the program by following the activities in the chart.
 Be realistic.
-If you receive an Innovation Fund grant, GOSA will expect you to complete the activities on your scope of work chart, unless data collected during the implementation process indicates otherwise.
+If you receive an Innovation Fund grant, GOSA will expect you to complete the activities on your scope of work, unless data collected during the implementation process indicate otherwise.
 For example, if you know your district's hiring process takes a minimum of two months, do not indicate you will hire someone within three weeks of receiving the grant.
 If you know it will take six months to adequately train your teachers to implement your personalized learning program, do not say you will begin serving students one month after you receive the grant.
 Grants are only as successful as the people involved.
 Therefore, you should thoughtfully select your grant team to ensure it represents the roles and skill sets needed for the project's success.
 Similarly, everyone on your grant team should fully understand the grant's purpose, goals, implementation plan, and evaluation plan.
-If selected for an interview, you will need to demonstrate your team is committed and qualified and that each team member deeply understands the grant and his/her clearly-defined role.
+If selected for an interview, you will need to demonstrate your team is committed and qualified and that each team member